3 steps to make sure your chatbot Is GDPR compliant

 Provide contact information

-While making your privacy policy accessible and being transparent about your purposes is important; you should also make sure that your contact information is easily accessible and that it is clear for the user who is the company’s Personal Data Controller and how to get in touch with this person.
+Make sure your contact info is easy to find and that it’s clear who the company’s Personal Data Controller is, and how to get in touch with them.

 ➡️ Step 2: Privacy by design